If your 18-month-old isn't talking yet, the real question isn't:

 • Is engagement with people growing?

-Monitoring this consistently is where most parents struggle.
-Because memory fragments these patterns.
+Monitoring this consistently is where most parents struggle — because memory fragments these patterns.
 This is where Hidden Hum becomes useful.
+It helps you capture how your child communicates across moments, structure these observations over time, and clearly see whether communication is progressing or staying uneven.

-It’s worth taking a closer look.
-At this stage, you can book a session through Hidden Hum to:
+At this stage, you can book a preliminary assessment through Fairy Tales to:

-• and get clarity on whether further assessment is needed
+• Get clarity on whether further assessment is needed